-Following several months of negotiations involving regulators, industry and patient and consumer advocates, updated programs supporting the development and review of prescription medicines are being readied for approval by federal agencies and ultimately by Congress.
-The fee programs so critical to FDA operations for regulating drugs and other medical products must be renewed every five years, this time in 2022, and a range of entities need to sign off on various changes and updates to the programs.
-The negotiators are finalizing “commitment letters” that spell out what industry will pay and what policies and programs FDA will implement with those funds, to be referenced in implementing legislation.
+Following several months of negotiations involving regulators, industry, and patient and consumer advocates, updated programs supporting the development and review of prescription medicines are being readied for approval by federal agencies and ultimately by Congress.
+The fee programs so critical to FDA operations for regulating drugs and other medical products must be renewed every five years, this time in 2022, and the negotiators are finalizing “commitment letters” that spell out what industry will pay and what policies and programs FDA will implement with those funds, to be referenced in implementing legislation.

 Although it may seem that there’s plenty of time to finalize new user fee packages and to gain legislative approval before the current authority expires in Sept.
-2022, there is pressure to move the proposal forward in the next few months to meet this deadline.
-The discussions involve separate user fee packages for drugs and biologics (PDUFA VII), generic drugs (GDUFA III), and biosimilars (BSUFA III).
-The legislators usually look to authorize the new fee packages as part of a broader bill enacting a host of projects and requirements for drug regulation, development and marketing, possibly including an updated version of the 21st Century Cures Act with provisions governing clinical research and data disclosure.
+2022, there is pressure to move forward the separate fee plans for drugs and biologics, generic drugs, and biosimilars; the legislators usually look to authorize the new fees as part of a broader bill enacting a host of projects and requirements for drug regulation, development, and marketing, possibly including an update of the 21st Century Cures Act, which opens the door to lengthy discussion.

-FDA kicked off the fee negotiating process for renewing the Prescription Drug User Fee Act (PDUFA VII) at a public meeting in July 2020.
-Negotiations have involved subgroups for manufacturing and inspections, digital health and informatics, finance, regulatory decision tools, and pre- and post-market review.1 A main topic has been the need to increase fee revenues allotted to the Center for Biologics Evaluation and Research (CBER) to provide additional support and resources to oversee a fast-expanding volume of applications for cell and gene therapies, including expedited development of regenerative medicine therapies.
+FDA kicked off the fee negotiating process for renewing the Prescription Drug User Fee Act (PDUFA VII) at a public meeting in July 2020 and formed subgroups for manufacturing and inspections, digital health and informatics, finance, regulatory decision tools, and pre- and post-market review to review specific issues.
+A main topic has been the need to increase fee revenues allotted to the Center for Biologics Evaluation and Research (CBER) to provide additional support and resources to oversee a fast-expanding volume of applications for cell and gene therapies.
 And industry continues to press FDA for progress in hiring and retention of a “world-class technical and scientific staff.”

-All these initiatives will continue to boost industry fees.
-Drug application fees are slated to reach $4 million over the five years of the program ending in 2027, up from nearly $3 million today.
-This increase reflects the steady rise in the portion of FDA operations funded by industry user fees, which now account for about half of the agency’s budget for regulating drugs and biologics.
-While some observers complain that this arrangement gives industry too much influence over FDA decisions, Congress seems fairly content with the financial arrangement.
-And FDA officials maintain that increased reliance on fee revenues does not sway approval decisions.
+All these initiatives will continue to boost industry fees, with drug application fees slated to reach $4 million by 2027, up from nearly $3 million today.
+This increase continues the steady rise in the portion of FDA operations funded by industry user fees, which now account for about half of the agency’s budget for regulating drugs and biologics.
+While some observers complain that this gives industry too much influence over FDA decisions, Congress seems fairly content with the arrangement, and FDA officials maintain that the reliance on fee revenues does not sway approval decisions.

-And, separately, FDA is launching its new user fee program for over-the-counter drugs, after agreeing to drop levies on manufacturers that jumped in to produce hand sanitizer to combat the spread of COVID-19.
-FDA included fees for such firms in its December 2020 publication of policies governing the new OTC monograph drug user fee program (OMFUA), which was authorized by Congress in March 2020 as part of broader pandemic legislation.
-But an outcry from firms such as liquor distillers forced FDA to drop the fees for companies that only produce hand sanitizer in response to the public health emergency.
-A new fee schedule was published March 26, 2021 with revised fees for facilities and for OTC products for the current year.4
+Separately, FDA is launching its new user fee program for over-the-counter (OTC) drugs, after agreeing to drop levies on manufacturers that jumped in last year to produce hand sanitizer to combat the spread of COVID-19.
+FDA included such fees in its December 2020 announcement governing the new OTC monograph drug user fee program, but an outcry from firms such as liquor distillers forced FDA to drop fees for companies that only produce hand sanitizer in response to the public health emergency.